IBM/cloud-pak-deployer/docs/src/50-advanced/private-registry-and-air-gapped.md

 #### Diagram step 4

-See the air-gapped installation of Cloud Pak for Data in action: https://ibm.box.com/v/cpd-air-gapped-install.
+See the air-gapped installation of Cloud Pak for Data in action:

+<video src="https://ibm.box.com/shared/static/ldu9r6peftc037z1ydwawj5b26thk8kz.mp4" controls="controls" muted="muted" class="d-block rounded-bottom-2 border-top width-fit" style="max-height:300px; min-height: 200px"></video>

 For the demonstration video, the download of the previous step has first been re-run to only download the Cloud Pak for Data control plane to avoid having to ship and upload ~700 GB.

 We're using the instructions in [Run on existing OpenShift](../../10-use-deployer/3-run/existing-openshift), adding the CPD_AIRGAP environment variable.